josh-helpert/elder/docs/syntax.markdown

   div
     .class = header //( My header ) main
   ```
+  * Notice how parentheses follow the pattern of start/stop throughout the syntax including comments
 * Comments until the end of a line
   ```
   div